An Adaptive Remote Stochastic Gradient Method for Training Neural Networks: Introduction and related work

 \section{Introduction and related work}

-Training deep neural networks \cite{Collobert2011,Hinton2012,Amodei16,He2016} with large datasets costs a huge amount of time and computational resources \cite{Goyal2017,You2017,Taylor2016,Osawa2019,Wang2019ADMM}.
-In order to accelerate the training process, it is urgently required to improve the convergence rate of optimization methods.

-First-order optimization methods \cite{Robbins1951,Polyak1964,Bottou2010,Sutskever2013,Kingma2015,Bottou2018} are currently the workhorses for training neural networks.
-They are easy to implement since only first-order gradients are introduced as input.
-Besides, they require low computation overheads except for computing gradients, which is of the same computational complexity as just evaluating the function.
-Compared with second-order methods \cite{Nocedal1980,Martens2010,Byrd2016}, they are more effective to handle gradient noise.
+First-order optimization methods e.g. \cite{Robbins1951,Polyak1964,Bottou2010,Sutskever2013,Kingma2015} are competitive workhorses for training neural networks.
+Compared with second-order methods e.g. \cite{Nocedal1980,Martens2010,Byrd2016,Osawa2019,Henriques2019,Anil2020}, they are easier to implement since only the gradients are introduced as input.
+They also require low computation overheads except computing gradients, which is of the same computational complexity as evaluating the functions.
 The recent improvements to first-order methods include two important categories \cite{Zhang2019}:

 One category is accelerated methods.
-Sutskever \etal \cite{Sutskever2013} show that the momentum is crucial to improve the performance of SGD.
-Momentum methods such as heavy ball (HB) \cite{Polyak1964}, can amplify steps in low-curvature eigen-directions of the Hessian through accumulation, although careful tuning is required to ensure fine convergence along the high-curvature directions.
-They \cite{Sutskever2013} also rewrite the Nesterov's accelerated gradient (NAG) \cite{Nesterov1983} in a momentum form, and show the performance improvement over HB.
-The method computes the gradient at a observation point ahead of the current point along the last updating direction.
-They illustrate that NAG suppresses the step along high curvature eigen-directions in order to prevent oscillations.
+Sutskever et al. \cite{Sutskever2013} show that the momentum is crucial to improve the performance of SGD.
+Momentum methods such as heavy ball (HB) \cite{Polyak1964}, amplify steps in low-curvature eigen-directions of the Hessian through accumulation, and allow larger step size for convergence along the high-curvature directions compared with vanilla SGD.
+They \cite{Sutskever2013} rewrite the Nesterov's accelerated gradient (NAG) \cite{Nesterov1983} into a momentum form, that computes the gradient at an observation point ahead of the current point along the last updating direction.
+They illustrate that NAG suppresses the step along high curvature eigen-directions in order to prevent oscillations, and converges faster than HB.
 However, all these approaches are approximation of their original forms derived for exact gradients, without full study on gradient noise.
-Kidambi \etal \cite{kidambi2018} show the insufficiency of HB and NAG in stochastic optimization, especially for small minibatches.
-They further present ASGD \cite{Jain2018, kidambi2018} and show improvement on SGD in any information-theoretically admissible regime.
-However, the method requires tuning of 3 parameters that vary in large ranges and are difficult to estimate.
-The huge costs in hyper-paramters tuning limits the application of ASGD.
+Kidambi et al. \cite{kidambi2018} show the insufficiency of HB and NAG in stochastic optimization, especially for small minibatches.
+They further present ASGD \cite{Jain2018, kidambi2018} and show improvement over SGD in any information-theoretically admissible regime.
+However, the method requires tuning of 3 hyper-parameters which vary in large ranges and are difficult to estimate, leading to huge costs that limits its application.